Sicily Itineraries for Every Kind of Traveler

 12-Day Itinerary:

-Day 11-12: Piana degli Albanesi + Palermo (birthplace of the cannoli, daily markets & street food)
+• Day 11-12: Piana degli Albanesi + Palermo (best cannoli, daily markets & street food)

 Tip: Stay at an agriturismo (a working farm with accommodations) to enjoy incredible homemade foods.
 These farm stays often include breakfast with local products and offer meals that will be the best of your trip!